 Come to think of it, most tailgating revolves around the food and drinks, including Doritos (I couldn’t resist sharing this hilarious Superbowl commercial!).

-But, there is a better way to get through football season without packing on the pounds like a polar bear!
+But, there is a better way to get through football season without packing on the pounds!

 Read on for a few quick tips on ways to navigate tailgating parties so that you aren’t left feeling and looking terrible.